You don't have the time to read this article? Play the bellow button and listen to it!

 Which Incoterm to choose?

 Incoterms can be distinguished according to the mode of transport used.
 It can be multimodal, i.e. any type of transport, or maritime/river.
 We can also talk about incoterm of departure and incoterm of arrival.

-On the diagram above, we find an overview of the Incoterms 2020
+On the diagram below, we find an overview of the Incoterms 2020

 Simplify your life, don't try to learn them by heart but remember: